-- cow: cow identifier - herd: herd identifier - region: geographic region - fscr: first service conception risk (dummy variable for cow becoming pregnant) - lncfs: log of time interval (in log days) between calving and first service (insemination attempt) - ai: dummy variable for artificial insemination being used (versus natural) at first service - heifer: dummy variable for being a young cow that has calved only once - 1.
-Fit a two-level random-intercept logistic regression model for the response variable fscr, an indicator for conception at the first insemination attempt (first service).
+- cow: cow identifier - herd: herd identifier - region: geographic region - fscr: first-service conception risk (dummy variable for cow becoming pregnant) - lncfs: log of time interval (in log days) between calving and first service (insemination attempt) - ai: dummy variable for artificial insemination being used (versus natural) at first service - heifer: dummy variable for being a young cow that has calved only once - Fit a two-level random-intercept logistic regression model for the response variable fscr, an indicator for conception at the first insemination attempt (first service).
 Include a random intercept for cow and the covariates lncfs, ai, and heifer.
-(Use either xtlogit, xtmelogit, or gllamm.) - 2.
-Obtain estimated odds ratios with 95% confidence intervals for the covariates and interpret them. - 3.
-Obtain the estimated residual intraclass correlation between the latent responses for two observations on the same cow.
-Is there much variability in the cows' fertility? - 4.
-Obtain the estimated median odds ratio for two randomly chosen cows with the same covariates, comparing the cow that has the larger random intercept with the cow that has the smaller random intercept.
+(Use either melogit, xtlogit, or gllamm.) - 2.
+Obtain estimated ORs with 95% confidence intervals for the covariates and interpret them. - 3.
+Obtain the estimated residual intraclass correlation between the latent responses for two observations on the same cow. - 4.
+Obtain the estimated median OR for two randomly chosen cows with the same covariates, comparing the cow that has the larger random intercept with the cow that has the smaller random intercept.
+Is there much variability in the cows' fertility?